sdmix/itsmattallen.co.uk/blog/_posts/2013-06-19-xbox-one-update.md

 date: 2013-06-19
 layout: post
 slug: xbox-one-update
 title: Opinion Piece - Follow up on Microsofts Xbox One.
-Responding to feedback, it’s good to listen, better to correctly inform to begin with.
+Responding to feedback.
-description: The Matt Allen (sdmix) Blog - Microsoft updates the new Xbox One polieces, no 24 hour authentication, no DRM, trading games open to all!
+description: The Matt Allen (sdmix) Blog - Microsoft updates the new Xbox One policies - No 24 hours authentication, No DRM and trading games open to all!
 catagories: blog
 ---
 <div class="wrapper">